iacopy/cleanpython/README.md

 ### Setup

-For development of CleanPython:

-    $ git clone git@github.com:iacopy/cleanpython.git
-    $ mv cleanpython yourprojectname

-For a normal use for a custom project, just download the zip and use it as a skeleton.
+Download the zip and use it as a skeleton for your project.
+Remember to rename the project name inside the 'justfile' and 'docs/conf.py' for the documentation.

 Create a virtualenv.
 I suggest to use the fish console with virtualfish.
 Otherwise, manually: